 1 Introduction

 Mediterranean coastal wetlands are exposed to multiple anthropogenic pressures, one of the most significant being pollution from intensive rice production.
 Among the most critical pollutants associated with rice cultivation are synthetic pesticides, particularly herbicides, insecticides, and fungicides.
-Once applied in rice production, pesticides can be transported through spray-drift, surface runoff or leaching into nearby water bodies, threatening the structure and functioning of aquatic ecosystems.
+Once applied in rice production, pesticides can be transported by surface runoff or leaching into nearby water bodies, threatening the structure and functioning of aquatic ecosystems.

-The ERAHUMED Decision Support System (DSS) was designed to evaluate the exposure and risks of pesticides used in rice cultivation, focusing on the Albufera Natural Park as a reference and study wetland.
+The ERAHUMED Decision Support System (DSS) was designed to evaluate the exposure and risks of pesticides schemes used in rice cultivation, focusing on the Albufera Natural Park as a reference and study wetland.
 The Albufera Natural Park, located near Valencia, Spain, is one of the most important wetlands in the Mediterranean region.
 It spans an area of 21 hectares, including the Albufera lagoon, surrounding marshlands, rice fields, and sand dunes.
 The freshwater lagoon is connected to the Mediterranean Sea through a system of canals known as “golas.”
-The park is a Ramsar site and hosts a wide variety of flora and fauna, including several endemic and endangered species.
+The Albufera Natural Park is a Ramsar site and hosts a wide variety of flora and fauna, including several endemic and endangered species.

-, distributed as open-source software and available for download here.
+The ERAHUMED DSS is implemented as an R package called {erahumed}, distributed as open-source software and available for download here.
 The package includes a Graphical User Interface (GUI), implemented as a Shiny application, which allows users to run the models and analyze the results without directly interacting with the underlying R code.

 The ERAHUMED DSS has been financed by the Talented Researcher Support Programme - PlanGenT (CIDEGENT/2020/043) of the Generalitat Valenciana.